Operating and Testing the 1802 Membership Card

 Herb: What do you recommend for a test configuration with NO ROM?
 Jumper settings and some switch toggling?
 Should I make a ROM header with specific data pins tied to ground to force an instruction?

-With no ROM or RAM, the CPU will execute "air", and march aimlessly through the addresses.
+Lee Hart: With no ROM or RAM [and running in RUN mode], the CPU will execute "air", and march aimlessly through the addresses.
 Look at the address and data buses with a 'scope or logic probe and you should see them all toggling.
-Note that the IDL instruction (all 0's) will *halt* the CPU, so add one pullup resistor from supply [+5 volts] to any data bus line to prevent it.
+Note that the IDL instruction (all 0's) will *halt* the CPU, so add one pullup [1k, 10k, etc.] resistor from supply [+5 volts] to any data bus line to prevent the IDL instruction.

 With a RAM, the front panel switches will work as follows: